WHAT IS PERI-IMPLANT DISEASE?

 - Jaw pain due to bone deterioration

-CAN PERI-IMPLANT DISEASE BE PREVENTED?
+HOW CAN PERI-IMPLANT DISEASE BE PREVENTED?

-Although you can only develop peri-implant disease if you have dental implants, but that doesn’t mean you will.
 Taking proper care of your dental implants and committing to a daily cleaning routine like the one below can prevent peri-implant disease.

 - Brush at least twice a day, using a soft-bristled toothbrush.
 Soft bristles are less likely to damage your gums or cause bleeding and are just as effective as medium or hard bristles at removing tartar and plaque.
 Electric toothbrushes are shown to disrupt and remove bacteria from teeth more effectively than manual toothbrushes due to the way they generate a higher number of brush strokes than the human hand.
 Whether you choose an electric or manual toothbrush, make sure it has soft bristles.
 Brushing in the morning after you wake up eliminates morning breath and removes bacteria that has built up in the mouth overnight.
 Brushing in the evening before bedtime helps remove bacteria that has built up throughout the day and reduces the risk for plaque buildup and decay overnight.
 Many dentists encourage brushing after every meal, or anytime during the day as needed to remove food debris and bacteria.

 - Use crown and bridge floss.
 Crown and bridge floss is specially designed to scrub under and around dental implants.
-It has two stiff nylon ends and a fuzzy middle which gently cleans the dental implant surface and the porcelain that touches the gumline.
-The stiff ends enable you to insert the floss between the dental implants at the gumline and pull it through to the other side.
+It has two stiff nylon ends and a fuzzy middle which gently cleans the dental implant surface and the porcelain that touches the gum line.
+The stiff ends enable you to insert the floss between the dental implants at the gum line and pull it through to the other side.
 You can then lean it against the implant surface and rub it side to side.
 It’s a good idea to use this floss after brushing while the toothpaste residue is still in your mouth.
 This enables you to distribute the fluoride around the implant, which helps prevent unwanted bacterial growth.

 - Use low-abrasive toothpaste.
 Use toothpaste that lacks abrasive ingredients such as baking soda or stain-remover agents, since these ingredients may wear on acrylic and remove glaze from porcelain implants.
 Look for toothpaste specifically made for use on dental implants or ask your dentist for toothpaste recommendations.